 There can be no dispute that terrorism is 'undemocratic' in that it ignores all conventional processes of representative politics.
 But does it go further than this?
 Is it inherently antidemocratic?
 And are democracies uniquely vulnerable to terrorism?
 We have already noted that democratic states may be more sensitive to the threat that terrorism is seen to present to public safety.
 It is a commonplace to see terrorism as an attack on democratic principles; one prolific terrorism expert has even specified that 'the democratic process is a key target' for terrorists, though he does not explain exactly how.
-(It is rare for elections or parliaments to be directly attacked, though the British prime minister held that the Westminster attack in March 2017-the motive for which remains unknown-had parliament as its target.)
-He seems to be referring to the contempt of both left- and right-wing extremists for liberal democracy-and the probability that if they came to power they would replace it-but this is not quite the same thing.
+(It is surely rare for elections and parliaments to be directly attacked.)
+He seems to be referring to the contempt of both left- and right-wing extremists for liberal democracy - and the probability that if they came to power they would replace it - but this is not quite the same thing.

-A study by the Dutch political scientist Alex Schmid identified four key weak points of democracies in face of terrorism: (i) freedom of movement, (ii) freedom of association, (iii) abundance of targets, and (iv) the constraints of the legal system.
+A study by the Dutch political scientist Alex Schmid has codified four prime weaknesses of democracies in face of terrorism: (i) freedom of movement, (ii) freedom of association, (iii) abundance of targets, and (iv) the constraints of the legal system.
 On this model, the vital features of democratic societies are openness, tolerance, legality, and a high valuation of human life.
-These features also generate countervailing strengths-free elections and freedom of speech reduce 'the need for political violence to bring about social change', or simply to make a case in public, and judicial procedure protects the rights both of individuals and of minority groups.
+These features produce countervailing strengths - free elections and freedom of speech reduce 'the need for political violence to bring about social change', or simply to make a case in public, and judicial procedure protects the rights both of individuals and of minority groups.
 But Schmid seems to see these strengths as limited to minimizing the likelihood of terrorist action, rather than as means of coping with a terrorist campaign once begun.
 Like many analysts, he seems to be less impressed by the potential resilience of democratic societies under terrorist attack than by their impotence.
-It is rare to find a suggestion such as Jeffrey Simon's that 'equating the threat terrorism poses to individuals with its challenge to Western democratic societies underestimates the ability of Western societies to withstand periodic terrorist campaigns'.
+It is rare to find a suggestion such as Jeffrey Simon's that 'equating the threat terrorism poses to individuals with its challenge to Western democratic societies underestimates the ability of Western societies to withstand periodic terrorist campaigns.'

-Others have noted that while terrorism's impact on the legitimacy of governments, and on the delicate trust that exists within a democracy can be considerable, the threat to democracy posed by terrorist acts is less important than the response that such acts evoke.
-This view has been recently amplified by a political scientist who holds that democratic societies are particularly

-'vulnerable to a form of violence that incites governments to overreact' and so lose legitimacy; she suggests that the primary danger to legitimacy and stability lies in failure to preserve key values of the democratic order such as individual rights, the rule of law, and limited government.
-This is in a sense merely to reformulate the basic problem, but Kimbra Krueger makes another important point: that the principle of proportionality-the most effective means of maintaining legitimacy-is difficult to act on because of the tendency of democratic states to be hung up on 'the peace/war dichotomy'.
+Another analysis notes that the impact of terrorism on the legitimacy of governments and on the delicate trust that exists within a democracy can be considerable, but points out that the threat to democracy posed by terrorist acts is less important than the response that such acts evoke.
+This view has been recently amplified by a political scientist who holds that democratic societies are particularly 'vulnerable to a form of violence that incites governments to overreact' and so lose legitimacy; she suggests that the primary danger to legitimacy and stability lies in failure to preserve key values of the democratic order such as individual rights, the rule of law, and limited government.
+This is in a sense merely to reformulate the basic problem, but Kimbra Krueger makes another important point: that the principle of proportionality - the most effective means of maintaining legitimacy - is difficult to act on because of the tendency of democratic states to be hung up on 'the peace/war dichotomy'.
 Terrorism is categorized either as crime or as warfare; democratic institutions are not designed or equipped to deal with the grey area that terrorism occupies.
-While this may present an acutely difficult dilemma for 'new democracies', it may also pose long-term problems for older structures.
+While this may be an acutely difficult dilemma for 'new democracies', it may also pose long-term problems for older structures.